lawsmd/Rock-Castle-Construction-Company/README.md

 I was quite the fan of Tableau's workflow: design one visualization per 'Workheet', then pick-and-choose worksheets to create a dashboard.
 This time I went for an all-in-one report - a little less depth for the convenience of quick conveyance.
 [Here's a public link to the interactive dashboard.](https://public.tableau.com/profile/michael.laws5772#!/vizhome/RockCastleConstruction/ProfitandLoss)

 ![Rock Castle Construction - Tableau P&L](https://i.imgur.com/WF8dZDs.png)

+---

+My final thoughts on **Tableau** are as follows:

+-The learning curve is sharply steeper.
+The excessive requirement of drag-and-drop seems valuable to a veteran user, but is far from intuitive to a beginner like myself.
+-Menus are unclear, vaguely labeled, and a little scattered at times.
+-I had become spoiled on Power BI's seamless alignment grid-lines.
+Arranging worksheets free-hand is a nightmare, and there's no chance of making adjacent visualizations of even size.
+The vertical and horizontal worksheet 'containers' are a nice touch, but I wish they weren't a requirement for symmetry in your finished product.
+-Limitations in the free version seem a little unreasonable.
+I was unable to import from SQL Server, I couldn't export the final product to an image file, and I was made to sign up for a trial account to publish the dashboard publicly.
+-Creating data relationships was only available to worksheets that were within the same Excel workbook.
+-All of this negativity aside, I finally started to 'feel' the program's depth towards the end of my work.
+If it were my full-time job to create visualizations, I can see how the drag-and-drop system could make for an extremely efficient workflow.

+---
+# **Phase 4: Expand (Coming Soon)**